AthenZ/athenz/docs/zts_access_token_guide.md

-sub : subject of the access token (same as client Id) iat : token issue time in seconds (Unix time) exp : token expiry time in seconds (Unix time) scp : array of scopes are granted to this access token.
-This is the list of roles that principal can assume in the audience domain client_id : client ID (Athenz Principal) of the client that requested the access token
+sub : subject of the access token (same as client Id) iat : token issue time in seconds (Unix time) exp : token expiry time in seconds (Unix time) scp : array of scopes granted to this access token.
+Roles in the audience domain
+      are listed by role name, while roles from other domains are listed as
+      <domain-name>:role.<role-name>
+client_id : client ID (Athenz Principal) of the client that requested the access token
 ```